 Never leave your dog unattended in your car.
 Dogs cannot sweat and therefore cannot cool themselves down so it is possible for them to overheat very quickly.
 It is not sufficient to wind down a window, this will not cool them down.
 Also, remember that your dog is in unfamiliar surroundings and is likely to become very distressed when you walk away from them.

 Some dogs can get overstimulated during car journeys and this is probably caused by a combination of the movement of your car and the sight of other cars and objects moving quickly across the window as your car speeds along the highway.
 An over-stimulated dog will bark a lot and if your dog has started to do this on car journeys, a crate can help to solve the problem.
 Also, give them a puzzle toy stuffed with their favorite treat to keep them busy and stop them looking out of the window.
+If you are looking for more options, check out our guides on interactive dog toys and toys for blind dogs.

 Car Travel With Dogs: Dream vs Reality

 It may look cool to be hurtling down the freeway with your four-legged friend next to you in the passenger’s seat with their head sticking out of the window but this is for movies and not real life!
 It presents all sorts of dangers for both of you and could result in a very nasty accident.
-Responsible dog owners do not let their dogs stick their head out the window unless the car is stationary.
+Responsible dog owners do not let their dogs stick their heads out the window unless the car is stationary.

 The reality is that a road trip with dogs can be a lot of fun but only if you prepare and plan carefully to keep your dog safe and happy.
 Have a great trip!